Everything You Need to Know About Backpacking Around Kenya

 Where to Stay in Kenya

 You should find that hostels are starting to crop up in popular destinations.
 I have put together some information on the best hostel in Nairobi but outside of the capital, there are few options.
 That is to say, guesthouses account for most accommodation options.
 You will pay between $15 and $20 for one night in a decent hostel.
+That being said, if you have enough spending money, hotels and guest houses are more comfortable.
+Here are some suggestions for the best places to stay in Kenya:

-Best Hotel in Nairobi – The Heron Portico
+Best Hotel in Nairobi – Hotel Boulevard

-Hostel in Nairobi – Wildebeest Camp (Near Karen)
+Hostel in Nairobi Wildebeest Camp

-Guesthouse in Lake Naivasha – Jasmine House
+Guesthouse in Lake Naivasha Karibu Cottage

 Campsite in Lake Naivasha – Fishermans Camp